-To be eligible for this fellowship, Education Opportunity Fellowship (EOF) applicants must 1) demonstrate a need for financial assistance and 2) have a minimum undergraduate federal loan indebtedness of \$25,000, both as determined by the Michigan State University Office of Financial Aid.
-Exact awards will vary depending on need.
+To be eligible for this fellowship, Education Opportunity Fellowship (EOF) applicants must 1) demonstrate a need for financial assistance and have a minimum undergraduate federal loan indebtedness of \$25,000, both as determined by the Michigan State University Office of Financial Aid; 2) be a U.S. citizen or a permanent resident of the United States.
 Students must be in good academic standing meeting department, college, and university standards.
-Enrollment requirements include a minimum of 6 credits each semester.
+Enrollment requirements include a minimum of 6 credits each semester, 3 credits for the summer semester, or 1 credit if comprehensive exams are complete.
 Applications are only available between mid-January and mid-March for the next aid year.
 Applications must be renewed each year.
-Funds are allocated on a first-served basis until all are disbursed.
+Funds are allocated on a first-come, first-served basis until all are disbursed.
+Students with undergraduate federal indebtedness of \$25,000 or greater may qualify for the EOF or Student Aid Grant for Medical Student (SAG); they cannot receive both awards in the same academic year.